-Source: Garcia-Soto, C., and others, 2021 The article was written by members of the drafting team of Chapter 5 of WOA2.
+Source: Garcia-Soto, C., and others, 2021 The article was written by members of the drafting team of Chapter 5 of WOA2and represents an update with respect to the WOA2 content.

 Figure2.
 Spatial and temporal trends of dissolved oxygen concentration.
 (A) Mean oxygen concentration, lines indicate the maximum extent of the oxygen minimum zone with 40, 80, and 120 mmol kg-1 dissolved oxygen anywhere in the water column.
 (B) Trend of oxygen over five decades 1960–2010 (A, B data from Schmidtko et al., 2017).
 (C) Vertical distribution of deoxygenation (black curve) and error (gray area), the purple line indicates the loss expected from oceanic warming detected in the same data set.
 (D) Percentage of deoxygenation due to warming for the water column, values above 100% indicate that processes counter acting solubility deoxygenation are at play (C, D reworked from Schmidtko et al., 2017).